-Assisted living residences in Wyoming offer room and board with personal and health care to people who are usually older or have medical issues.
-These homes can offer limited, but not full-time, nursing care.
-State regulations also say that the services provided in Wyoming assisted living must include:
+Assisted living residences in Wyoming offer room and board with personal and health care to people who are elderly or have medical issues.
+These homes can offer limited nursing care.
+Regulations also say that the services provided in Wyoming assisted living must include:

-– Help obtaining medical, dental, and optometric care
+– Help to obtain medical, dental, and optometric care

 – Group activities

 Assisted living for people with dementia is often called memory care.
 Wyoming regulations say that assisted living with memory care must be qualified as Level 2 by the state’s Department of Health.
 These homes are often a wing of a larger assisted living community or an entire residence.
 All memory care communities have a secured area and special training for staff that makes them appropriate for people with dementia.

 There are approximately 25 memory care residences in Wyoming.
 There are also over 100 board and care homes, which offer the same services as assisted living.
 This can include memory care, for 12 or fewer residents in a more house-like environment.
 For help finding memory care of any size to meet your family’s needs and budget, click here.

 The average cost of assisted living with memory care in Wyoming is $5,043 per month.
 That is on point with the national cost of memory care which averages $5,448 monthly.
 In Cheyenne, memory care costs about $6,699 per month.
 Cheyenne is the most expensive place for memory care in the state.
 In Casper, memory care will run $5,853 per month.
 The least expensive place for memory care in Wyoming is outside its cities, in rural areas where costs are about $4,491 per month.
 However, the number of residences in rural areas is limited.